 Now, some mortgage brokers are happy with that, and some also charge the customer a fee too, which is usually a fixed fee, the average is around £300, but can be between 0.3% and 1% of the mortgage value.

 The smaller, more local mortgage brokers tend to charge the customer as they like to spend a bit more time with the customer and pride themselves on customer service (although not always true), and so handle less customers per month.

 The larger companies who cover the whole of the UK, such as brokers who operate entirely online, can even be free, as they typically spend less time with each customer and are able to handle lots of customers per month, and therefore have found they don’t need to charge the customer too.
 Here's our guide to getting your mortgage online with the best mortgage brokers.

 It’s entirely up to you if you’d to go with a broker who charges or is free, the important thing is you are confident in their ability, are happy with their customer service and as long as they are whole-of-market, they will normally save you a lot of money in the long run on your mortgage.

 That’s it!
 You’re all prepped to go out there and find the best mortgage advisor for you.
 Whether you're buying your first home or remortgaging.

 You just need to make sure they can search the whole market and that you are happy they’ll provide you with great customer service.
 Not quite confident yet?
 Here's How to find a mortgage broker.

-Use our free service to find the right mortgage broker for you in
+Use Tembo to find the right mortgage for you in